dancematgame/SplashCrucible/README.md

 # Splash Crucible

-A UI built my a robot, to help me play a videogame
+A UI built by a robot, to help me play a videogame

 ## Special Thanks